 Copenhagen is a very compact city and has one of the world’s transportation infrastructure, so getting around is super easy.
 The options available include cycling, buses, Metros, S-trains and harbour buses.
-Read this post for more information on your options for getting around.
+Read my post about How to enjoy Copenhagen on a budget for more information on your options for getting around.

-Within my previous Copenhagen post, I talked a bit about Where you can stay in Copenhagen, so I don’t just keep repeating myself, check it out!
+Within my previous on How to enjoy Copenhagen on a budget, I shared about Where you can stay in Copenhagen, so I don’t just repeat myself, check it out!